The Best Travel Strollers and Umbrella Strollers for Road Warriors

-Traveling with your baby in tow is about much more than just getting from point A to point B. For that, you can get a barebones umbrella stroller with few extra features beyond wheels, seat, and canopy.
-When it’s time to travel with some semblance of comfort, whether to go skiing or see grandma, you need a travel stroller, one that’s lightweight and foldable, small enough to fit into an overhead bin or trunk but sturdy enough to handle both your offspring and piles of baby gear.
-When your baby is comfortable and your travel stroller doesn’t require an advanced degree to set up, things go a lot smoother.
+Being mobile with your baby in tow is about much more than just getting from point A to point B. For that, you can get by with a barebones umbrella stroller with few extra features beyond wheels, seat, and canopy.
+When it’s time to travel with some semblance of comfort, you need a travel stroller, one that’s compact and foldable, small enough to fit into a trunk but sturdy enough to handle both your offspring and piles of baby gear.
+The best travel strollers have a one-handed fold, accommodating parents who need to instantly collapse a stroller while holding a squirmy kid in their other hand.
+When your baby is comfortable and your lightweight stroller doesn’t require an advanced degree to set up, things go a lot smoother.

 The name of the game here is convenience and ease of use.
-The best travel strollers have a one-handed fold, accomodating parents who need to instantly collapse a stroller while holding a squirmy kid in their other hand.
-Other features to look for in travel strollers include an adjustable handlebar (hard to find in travel strollers, but so worth it when you do because of the comfort factor), multi-position recline, and a UPF canopy to protect baby from the sun.
+Other features worth considering include an adjustable handlebar (hard to find in travel strollers, but so worth it when you do because of the comfort factor), multi-position recline, and a UPF canopy to protect baby from the sun.
 A roomy storage basket, plus pockets, are great to have.
 Bonus if the stroller is self-standing, which makes it that much simpler to use.

 If you have a newborn, make sure the travel stroller is compatible with whatever car seat you’re using.
 Pay particular attention to the stroller’s capacity limit; you don’t want to spend money on something you can only use for a year or two before your child becomes too heavy for it.

 From its one-handed, free-standing fold to its smooth handling and solid suspension, this is one dope travel stroller with a much smaller footprint than its older siblings.
 It has a swiveling front wheel with suspension that can be locked into a fixed position, and can be used from birth on with a compatible car seat.
 The deep recline is pretty much going to guarantee that your kid finds a comfortable sleep position.
 The wheels are foam-filled, for a nice ride, the storage basket is decent in size, and of course it has an adjustable handlebar.
 The stroller weighs 21 pounds, and the max child weight capacity limit is 64 pounds.

 This is the ultimate luxury stroller, that's also among the lightest you can buy.
 It weighs only 15 pounds.
 It has a large storage basket, UPF canopy, and five reclining options.
 The reversible seat can be positioned facing you or facing outward.
 It's suitable from birth up to 50 pounds, and if there's an older sibling around, he or she can ride along on the wheeled board.
 It has a self-standing one-handed fold and fits in most airline overhead compartments.
 And it's one of the handful of lightweight travel strollers in its class with an adjustable handlebar.